-Gabriel may not say very much but he does a mean rendition of the sounds in Jaws.
-He has, of course, never seen the movie but he’s heard the ‘duuuunnnn duun… duuunnnnnnnn dun, dun dun, dun dun, dun dun, dun dun, dun dunnnnnnnnnnn dunnnn’ refrain and knows it’s linked to sharks.
-He even comes out of his room in his shark PJ’s going ‘dun dun, dun dun,’, puffing out his chest so the shark on his pj top is front and centre and chases his sister around the house.
+Gabriel may not say very much, but he does a mean rendition of the sounds in Jaws.
+He has, of course, never seen the movie but he’s heard the ‘duuuunnnn dun… duuunnnnnnnn dun, dun dun, dun dun, dun dun, dun dun, dun dunnnnnnnnnnn dunnnn’ refrain and knows it’s linked to sharks.
+He even comes out of his room in his shark PJ’s going ‘dun dun, dun dun,’, puffing out his chest, so the shark on his PJ top is front and centre and chases his sister around the house.

 So it was no surprise that Gabe was jumping up & down with excitement when he saw me unwrap the new Hexbug AquaBots Shark Tank.
-To the accompaniment of the jaws theme, I opened up the box and removed the shark, the goldfish, the coral and the tank for them all to live in.
+To the accompaniment of the jaws theme, I opened up the box and removed the shark, the goldfish, the coral and the tank in which they all can live.

 Both the goldfish and the seahorse ( which is sold separately) come to life when you drop them into the water.
-Their bright LEDs light up and they begin swimming around the tank with a very realistic motion from both the fish & the seahorse.
-Dipping your hands into the water keeps them in motion, as does tapping the tank or trying to catch them with the shark.
-When you have not interacted with them for a full five minuets they power-down and float in the water until they are woken up again.
+Their bright LEDs light up, and they begin swimming around the tank with a very realistic motion from both the fish & the seahorse.
+Dipping your hands into the water keeps them on the move, as does tapping the tank or trying to catch them with the shark.
+When you have not interacted with them for a full five minutes, they power-down and float in the water until they are woken up again.

 If you have two in the water at once, make sure you drop them in at the same time otherwise he first powers-down while the second is still swimming.
 Then the swimmer bumps into the sleeping one & wakes it up again.
 The two of them then repeat this cycle until 2:37 am when you are lying in bed trying to work out what that very faint ticking type noise is that’s driving you mad, get out of bed and find them still swimming around in the tank.
 It would also appear that they have an excellent battery life!